Lipschitz Bandits with Batched Feedback: Regret Analysis of A-BLiN

 For rounded ACE Sequence, the quantity $\frac{\wtr_m}{\wtr_{m+1}}$ is an integer for any $m$, so the partition in Line 9 of Algorithm \ref{alg_Op} is well-defined.
-In this section, we show that BLiN with rounded ACE sequence can also achieve the optimal regret bound by using $\mathcal{O}(\log\log T)$ batches.
-For any $m$, if there exists $k<m$ such that $\wtr_m\geq\wtr_{k}$, then we skip the $m$-th batch.
-It is easy to verify that the following analysis is still valid in this case. \begin{theorem} With probability exceeding $1-\frac{2}{T^6}$, the $T$-step total regret $R(T)$ of Algorithm \ref{alg_Op} with rounded ACE sequence satisfies
+In Theorem \ref{t_race}, we show that BLiN with rounded ACE sequence can also achieve the optimal regret bound by using $\mathcal{O}(\log\log T)$ batches.
+For any $m$, if there exists $m'<m$ such that $\wtr_m \geq \wtr_{m'}$ (including the case where $ \frac{ \wtr_{2k-1} }{ \wtr_{2k} } = 1 $), then we skip the $m$-th batch.
+It is easy to verify that the following analysis is still valid in this case.